AsaKientz/DSI-Capstone-I/README.md

 ---
 ## Distrubtion of Post Length by Type
 Below are data showing the distribution by each type of the length of posts (in characters).
 These data were not normalized by Type frequency, so display the expected difference in count.
-Y-axis is in log10 due to order of mangitude differences (driven by user frequency)
+Y-axis is in log10 due to order of mangitude differences (driven by user frequency).

 Two features stand out with these distributions:
 - There is a spike in count when post length is in the 190-200 character range, at the upper tail end of the distribution.
 (Note: there is no indication on the source website of a max length for a post.
 ENTJs have posts ~ 250 characters)